Procedural Generation of 3D Maps with Snappable Meshes: The Snappable Meshes PCG Technique

 \subsection{Generation Algorithm}

 The pseudo-code of the generation algorithm is presented in Algorithm~\ref{alg:arena_gen}, and the general algorithm parameters are described in Table~\ref{tab:generalparams}.
 The algorithm begins by selecting the starting piece (line~\ref{alg:sel_start}) and placing it on the map (line~\ref{alg:start_place}).
-The exact process of selecting the starting piece depends on the chosen generation method, and is detailed in the next subsection.
-By default, the generation method should choose the starting piece from the \texttt{pieceList}, i.e., from the list of pieces used during the generation process.
-However, if the \texttt{useStarter} option is enabled, the generation method will instead select the starting piece from a separate \texttt{starterList}.
-Refer to Table~\ref{tab:contentparams} for a description of the \texttt{piecesList}, \texttt{useStarter} and \texttt{starterList} content parameters.
+The exact process of selecting the starting piece depends on the chosen selection method, and is detailed in the next subsection.
+By default, the selection method should choose the starting piece from the \texttt{pieceList}, i.e., from the list of pieces used during the generation process.
+However, if the \texttt{useStarter} option is enabled, the selection method will instead pick the starting piece from a separate \texttt{starterList}, as described in Table~\ref{tab:contentparams}.
 In any case, when a piece is selected for placement, it is not used directly.
 Instead, a copy is made and it is the copy that is placed on the map.
 Thus, pieces in these lists act as blueprints for the pieces actually deployed during the generation process.

 Before entering the main loop of the algorithm, the starting piece is selected as the guide piece (line~\ref{alg:guide_start}), since it is the only piece currently placed on the map.
-When the main loop of the algorithm begins (line~\ref{alg:loop_main}), the \texttt{failCount} and \texttt{connection} variables are initialized to zero and \textit{none}, respectively (lines~\ref{alg:failcount_init}--\ref{alg:connection_init}).
+When the main loop begins (line~\ref{alg:loop_main}), the \texttt{failCount} and \texttt{connection} variables are initialized to zero and \textit{none}, respectively (lines~\ref{alg:failcount_init}--\ref{alg:connection_init}).
 The former counts how many failed connection attempts have occurred between the current guide piece and tentative pieces.
 The latter represents a valid connection pair between the current guide and tentative pieces.

 The algorithm then enters the tentative piece selection and placement loop (lines~\ref{alg:loop_seltent1}--\ref{alg:loop_seltent2}).
 A tentative piece is randomly selected from \texttt{pieceList} (line~\ref{alg:tent_getrnd}), and all possible connector pairings between the guide piece and the tentative piece are evaluated.
 Valid pairings are stored in a temporary list (line~\ref{connlst_get}).
 A connector pairing is considered valid if, and only if, the following conditions are met: